Pure and Mixed State Entanglement Dynamics in Tavis-Cummings Model with Squeezed Coherent Thermal States: Effects of detuning

 \section{Effects of detuning}

-In this section, the effects of detuning on the entanglement dynamics of atom-atom and atom-field subsystems are discussed.
-In Refs. \cite{Mandal_2024} and \cite{mandal2024entanglement}, we have investigated the effects of detuning on the $C(t)$ and $N(t)$ in DJCM an intensity-dependent DJCM.
-The Hamiltonian with the detuning in the system can be written as
+In this section, we examine the influence of atom--field detuning on the entanglement dynamics of the atom--atom and atom--field subsystems.
+Detuning plays a central role in cavity and circuit QED systems, as it modifies the effective atom--field coupling strength and alters the rate of coherent energy exchange.
+In Refs.~\cite{Mandal_2024, mandal2024entanglement}, we previously investigated the impact of detuning on the concurrence $C(t)$ and negativity $N(t)$ in the double Jaynes--Cummings model (DJCM) and its intensity-dependent extension.